 - Miscellaneous (such as computer costs and loan fees) $3000

-- Childcare while attending the 8 day residency week
+- Childcare while attending the eight-day residency week

-Approval of these additional funds are based on aid eligibility.
+Approval of these additional funds are based on aid eligibility and program.

-Undergraduate students (BA/BFA) may be eligible for Federal Pell and SEOG grants as well as Federal Direct, Perkins and Parent PLUS loans.
+Undergraduate students (BA/BFA) may be eligible for Federal Pell and SEOG grants as well as Federal Subsidized and Unsubsidized Direct loans, Perkins loan, and Parent PLUS loans.
 For specific amounts, please see the Financial Aid FAQs.
 The eligible amounts depend on financial need and grade level.
 Many New England States offer grants to undergraduate students.

 Goddard awards a limited number of scholarships each year to undergraduate and graduate students.
 To see the listing of current scholarships, please visit the Goddard Scholarships page.